andyfengc/andyfengc.github.io/_drafts/ReactJS tutorial - (1) start.md

 	};

 # Components
-Conceptually, reactjx components are like JavaScript functions.
+Components are like functions that return HTML elements.
 They accept arbitrary inputs (called “props”) and return React elements describing what should appear on the screen.
+> Components are independent and reusable bits of code.
 > If you want to reuse non-UI functionality between components, we suggest extracting it into a separate JavaScript module.
 Other components may import it and use that function, object, or a class, without extending it.

 reactjx components are literally JavaScript functions.

-There are 3 types of components
+There are 2 types of components

 ## Class component
 	class ClassComponent extends Component {